News and Events

 'The Elmbridge Hundred project gives us a tantalising look at the many people who have, in numerous ways, contributed to the history of Elmbridge.
 This competition is an invitation to be part of that project.
 Choose one or more of the hundred personalities and write yourself into their story.
 Join them as the lived, loved, or journeyed through this Borough...
 The competition will be judged by a panel of professional authors in November 2010.'

-The literature competition is organised by Elmbridge Borough Council and the RC Sherriff Trust.
+The literary competition is organised by Elmbridge Borough Council and the RC Sherriff Trust.

 - Museum project remembers lives of 100 important people, Surrey Advertiser, 4 June 2010.